 Board & Staff

-Maria Gonzalez is President of HACE (formerly the Hispanic Association of Contractors and Enterprises), a CDC in Eastern North Philadelphia, where she is responsible for day-to-day operations and the development agenda.
+Maria N. Gonzalez is President of HACE, and heads HACE’s development team managing over $150M of commercial and housing development projects that have contributed to the stabilization and revitalization of the Fairhill and St. Hugh Neighborhoods.
 Prior to coming to HACE in 1996, she was an underwriter for the PHIL Loan program for First Union National Bank, Senior Financial Specialist for the Philadelphia Rehabilitation Plan, an employment counselor for Aspira, and Assistant Manager for the Norris Square Economic Development Corporation.
 She earned a Bachelor of Science degree from St. Joseph’s University.
-She serves on the Philadelphia Planning Commission, is Chair of the Community Trust Board of the American Street Empowerment Zone, is Chair of the Oversight Board of the Mayor’s Office of Community Empowerment and Opportunity, serves in the St. Christopher’s Foundation for Children and serves on the Philadelphia Housing Trust Fund Oversight Board.
+She serves on the Philadelphia Planning Commission, is Chair of the Community Trust Board for the American Street Empowerment Zone, is Chair of the Oversight Board of the Mayor’s Office of Community Empowerment and Opportunity, serves in the St. Christopher’s Foundation for Children and serves on the Philadelphia Housing Trust Fund Oversight Board.
 Ms. Gonzalez is President of the PACDC Board.